 The following topical medications likely are safe during pregnancy:

-Topical antibiotics, such as clindamycin [Category B] and erythromycin [Category B], prevent the growth of acne bacteria and reduce acne inflammation, and are normally prescribed alongside benzoyl peroxide.
+Clindamycin & Erythromycin Topical Antibiotics: Clindamycin [Category B] and erythromycin [Category B], prevent the growth of acne bacteria and reduce acne inflammation, and are normally prescribed alongside benzoyl peroxide.

 According to a 2016 article in the Journal of the American Board of Family Medicine, "Topical antibiotics have long been used for the treatment of inflammatory acne; erythromycin and clindamycin are the 2 most commonly prescribed agents.
 Both are classified as pregnancy category B. Short-term use of topical erythromycin and clindamycin is safe during pregnancy."3 These medications are more effective when used along with benzoyl peroxide.

-Azelaic acid [Category B] also possesses antibacterial, pore-unclogging, and mild anti-inflammatory properties.
+Azelaic Acid: Azelaic acid [Category B] possesses antibacterial, pore-unclogging, and mild anti-inflammatory properties.
 In animal studies, azelaic acid does not harm the fetus.
 However, there are no human studies concerning the safety of azelaic acid during pregnancy, so it is wise to be cautious when using it during pregnancy.

-Nicotinamide [Category not assigned by FDA] is related to vitamin B3 and is present in our diets.
-Topical use of nicotinamide appears to be safe.
+Niacinamide (Also Known as Nicotinamide): Niacinamide [Category not assigned by FDA] is a form of vitamin B3 and is present in our diets.
+Topical use of niacinamide appears to be safe.
 However, manufacturers advise caution during the first trimester.3

 The following topical medications may not be safe and are not advised during pregnancy: